mrdwab/2657-R-Functions/docs/2657-Functions.md

 * `data`: the source `data.frame`.
 * `var.order`: the new order in which you want the variables to appear.
     * Defaults to `names(data)`, which keeps the variables in the original order.
-    * Variables can be referred to either by a vector of their index numbers or by a vector of the variable name; partial name matching also works (see examples).
+    * Variables can be referred to either by a vector of their index numbers or by a vector of the variable name; partial name matching also works, but requires that the partial match identifies similar columns uniquely (see examples).
     * Basic subsetting can also be done using `var.order` simply by omitting the variables you want to drop.
 * `col.sort`: the columns *within* which there is data that need to be sorted.
     * Defaults to `NULL`, which means no sorting takes place.